MarGhaf/Data-Analysis-on-Movies-Profitability/README.md

 These data collected from various locations, the different files have different formats.
 Some are compressed CSV (comma-separated values) can be opened using  pd.read_csv () method, while the data from IMDB is located in a SQLite database and can asscess them with pd.read_sql() method.

 ## Data cleaning
 The second step in doing a project is to cleaning up datasets and making them operational.
 In fact, this step in acquiring and cleaning data is 80% of the work.
 In this way, dealing with messy data means dealing with missing values, inconsistent formatting, malformed records, or nonsensical outliers.
+The begining of data cleaning is to print a concise summary of a DataFrame with .info() method and view a small sample of DataFrame object with head() method.
+Through the .info() method we access the valuable information about missing values and datatype. .isnull() is a method that help us to determin the missing value and based on the percentage of them or necessity of them, decided on delet (.dropna() method) them or fill (.fillna() method) them with sutiable values.
+With duplicated() method we also the duplication and drop them through .drop_duplicates() method.